 To qualify a set of these plates, you must make a minimum $30 donation to the Rocky Mountain Conservancy’s License Plate Fund.
 Donations will be accepted beginning on January 1, 2016 at the Conservancy’s web site (www.RMConservancy.org) ntd7yss.
 License plate donations cannot be combined with gifts to other funds, prior donations, or Conservancy membership dues.

-After a qualifying donation is received by the Conservancy, a license plate certificate will be mailed to the donor.
-To obtain your plates, present this certificate to your local county motor vehicle office.
+After a qualifying donation is received by the Conservancy, a license plate certificate will be emailed to the donor.
+To obtain your plates, please print and present this certificate to your local county motor vehicle office.
 They will assess a $50 one-time fee in addition to other standard registration fees.
 All fees are due at the time of registration.
 Plates will be printed on demand and will be mailed directly to the donor, conveniently eliminating the need for a second visit to your county motor vehicle office.

 For more information about the license plate program, including a handy list of Frequently Asked Questions, please visit the Rocky Mountain Conservancy’s web site: www.RMConservancy.org.